ashott1997/woocommerce-ameria-payment-gateway-pretty/README.md

 ### ```This version of the plugin is DEPRECATED.
-An up-to-date version is available by WiseSource.
-If you're interested in purchasing, contact us on - ```
+An up-to-date version will be available soon.
+If you're interested in purchasing, contact me on - ```
 ## [```https://wisesource.net/#contact```](https://wisesource.net/#contact)

 `Note: As a product of WiseSource the plugin will be constantly updated and maintained with every future code realease and change from Ameriabank.`